ChiekoN/CppND-System-Monitor/README.md

 ## Overview

-I created Linux System Monitor.
+I created Linux System Monitor in C++.
 It monitors system status and display it on a terminal.
 The information is updated at every second.

 ![alt system_monitor](images/system_monitor_2.jpg)